SNARE

 A father and his punk-rock son struggle to reconcile each other’s needs and ambitions as parental roles are reversed and expectations inverted.
 A feature-length adaptation of the SXSW competition screening short film.

-Madeleine Gottlieb is a director, producer + screenwriter from Sydney, Australia.
+Madeleine Gottlieb is an award-winning director, producer + screenwriter from Sydney, Australia.
+Her work has screened as prestige festivals worldwide including SXSW, TIFF, Tribeca, Palm Springs, MIFF and SFF.

-In early 2022 Madeleine undertook a Screen NSW Director's Attachment with Tony Krawitz on ABC series Significant Others.
-She also directed Latecomers - an SBS Digital Originals series about two strangers with cerebral palsy who are determined to explore their relationships with sex and each other after watching their carers hook up at a bar.
+Prior, Madeleine set up Erotic Stories, an 8 x 30 minute anthology series of contemporary tales about lust, desire and longing for Lingo Pictures and SBS.
+Erotic Stories premiered at SXSW Sydney and was nominated for five 2024 AACTA Awards including Best Drama Series.
+Madeleine also set-up directed Latecomers - an SBS Digital Originals series about two strangers with cerebral palsy who are determined to explore their relationships with sex and each other after watching their carers hook up at a bar.
 Latecomers premiered on SBS Viceland, SBS On Demand and CBC Gem in Canada on International Day of People With Disabilities 2022 and screened in competition at SeriesMania 2023 in Lille, France.
-Most recently, Madeleine set-up directed Erotic Stories, an 8 x 30 minute anthology series of contemporary tales about lust, desire and longing for Lingo Pictures and SBS.
-Erotic Stories will premiere at SXSW Sydney and air on SBS from October 26, 2023.
+Madeleine's work on the show earned her a 2023 Australian Director's Guild Award and a 2024 AACTA Award for best Online Series.

 I wish to acknowledge the custodians of this land on which I live and work, the Gadigal people of the Eora nation and their Elders past and present.